Has your cat been pregnant before or previously given birth to kittens?

 - Cat is uneasy and will start moving in and out of her nesting box.

-How do you know your cat in labor?
-Well, It is your duty as a pet parent to have made yourself familiar with your cat’s birthing process.
+How do you know your cat is in labor?
+Well, It is your duty as a pet parent to make yourself familiar with your cat’s birthing process.

-- If you have prepared adequately for the birth of the kittens, you will be aware of what to expect, detect unusual behavior, and know what to look out for if things don’t go as plan and the vet needs to be called in to assist.
+- If you have prepared adequately for the birth of the kittens, you will be aware of what to expect, detect unusual behavior, and know what to look out for if things don’t go as they should and the vet needs to be called in to assist.

 - In anticipation of your cat’s pregnancy, proper preparation will ensure that the kittens’ birth will be worry-free.
 For additional info, check out this cool info-graphic from our friends at kobipets.com